-- 12 ounces bacon cooked crispy and chopped up
+- 8 slices bacon cooked crispy and coarsely chopped

 - 1 cup shredded cheddar cheese

-- When you’re ready to make the quiche, preheat oven to 350.
+- When you’re ready to make the quiche, preheat oven to 350°F

-- Roll out one of the pie Line pie dish with one of the pie crusts.
+- Roll out one of the pie crust discs to a 9 inch circle.
+Line pie dish with one of the pie crusts.

-- Mix the corn eggs, heavy cream, milk, and salt and pepper.
+- Whisk together the eggs, heavy cream, milk, and salt and pepper.
+Stir in the bacon.